Picki Logo

 How does City of Newcastle compare to other LGAs in New South Wales?

-City of Newcastle ranks in the top 26% of all Australian LGAs for investment opportunity.
-Within New South Wales, this positioning reflects moderate fundamentals across employment, population, infrastructure, and supply metrics.
+City of Newcastle ranks in the top 20% of all Australian LGAs for investment opportunity.
+Within New South Wales, this positioning reflects above-average fundamentals across employment, population, infrastructure, and supply metrics.
 Use our LGA comparison tools to benchmark City of Newcastle against neighbouring council areas.

 Disclaimer